portfors-lab/sparkle/doc/ref/api.rst

 The frequency response for the system is derived via :func:`attenuation_curve<sparkle.tools.audiotools.attenuation_curve>` function.
 The result of this is also presented to the user as an 'attenuation curve'.
 This frequency response is saved to file, and can be used later to generate a new filter kernel.

 The frequency response is given to the different acquisition runner classes which will pass it on to their :meth:`StimulusModel<sparkle.stim.stimulus_model.StimulusModel.setCalibration>`.
 The StimulusModel class uses the frequency response vector, together with a vector of respective frequencies, to generate a filter kernel using :func:`impulse_response<sparkle.tools.audiotools.impulse_response>`.
 This is saved to be used against output stimulus signals.
-This step is done in each `StimulusModel` class, and not more globally like the attenuation curve, becuase the filter kernel will need to be regenerated depending on output sample rate, and this may change between stimulus instances.
+This step is done in each ``StimulusModel`` class, and not more globally like the attenuation curve, because the filter kernel will need to be regenerated depending on output sample rate, and this may change between stimulus instances.

 Thus, after stimuli are prepared, but before they are generated, the StimulusModel applies the calibration to the signal by convolving the filter with the output signal using :func:`convolve_filter<sparkle.tools.audiotools.convolve_filter>`.

-To see the effect of a calibration, the calibration procedure, or the calibration curve that :class:`CalibrationCurveRunner<sparkle.run.calibration_runner.CalibrationCurveRunner>` runs will a calibration vector in place, will show stimuli with thier component frequencies corrected.
-Of course, it is also possible to see this in search mode with any stimuli.
+To see the effect of a calibration, the calibration runner classes can also be run with a calibration applied.
+This can be done with the same stimuli that was used to create the calibration, or a calibration curve (:class:`CalibrationCurveRunner<sparkle.run.calibration_runner.CalibrationCurveRunner>`) that will run through different pure tones.
+It is also possible to see this in search mode with any stimuli.
 When using the GUI, a special interface is provided to examine the outgoing and recorded signal.
-Note that the CalibrationCurveRunner is used for testing only, it does not save a calibration.
+Note that the ``CalibrationCurveRunner`` is used for testing only, it does not save a calibration.

-To compare calibration performance and effectiveness test scripts `calibration_performance.py` and `calibration_eval.py` generate tables to compare run times and error between desired and achieved output signals.
-These scripts can be found in the test/scripts project folder.
+To compare calibration performance and effectiveness, test scripts ``calibration_performance.py`` and ``calibration_eval.py`` generate tables to compare run times and error between desired and achieved output signals.
+These scripts can be found in the `test/scripts` project folder.

 For a more in depth narrative on how this procedure was developed, see this post_, and especially this post__

 There are scripts that were used in aid of evaluating the calibration procedure that can be found in the source under *test/scripts*:

-    * `calibration_eval.py` : Compares the efficacy of the calibration with varying parameters, such as filter length or smoothing points
+    * ``calibration_eval.py`` : Compares the efficacy of the calibration with varying parameters, such as filter length or smoothing points

-    * `calibration_performance.py` : Compares the execution time taken primarily for differing filter length
+    * ``calibration_performance.py`` : Compares the execution time taken primarily for differing filter length

-    * `hardware_attenuation.py` : This simple script just compares the output signal to the input to determine amplitude loss across pure tone frequencies.
+    * ``hardware_attenuation.py`` : This simple script just compares the output signal to the input to determine amplitude loss across pure tone frequencies.
 Intended to be used so that we may determine the signal loss from a signal piece of hardware such as an attenuator or amplifier.
 Another way to investigate this is to analyze the output vs input of a FM sweep signal.

 Filter length turned out to be the most influential factor on both filter effectiveness and performance.
 It is possible to choose a filter length that executes in a shorter amount of time, that still has very good ability to properly adjust signals.